adityajain10/foot365-live-streaming-chatbot-prediction-app-on-aws/README.md

 Our application follows a PULL, PUSH and GET model with regards to various modules.
 Below are details about the APIs that were hit from the frontend.

 ### APIs
-Get Fixtures
+•	Get Fixtures<br>
-Get Live Scores
+•	Get Live Scores<br>
-Get Score Predictions
+•	Get Score Predictions<br>
-Get recommendations of bars on where a match is being screened Gets results of previous matches.
+•	Get recommendations of bars on where a match is being screened<br>
+•	Gets results of previous matches<br>
-Get standings of Teams in EPL
+•	Get standings of Teams in EPL<br>